-COMMAND REGISTER 2-BIT DESCRIPTION R7 Trigger Polarity Control (CR20)
+COMMAND REGISTER 2 BIT DESCRIPTION R7 Trigger Polarity Control (CR20)

-This bit is used when the device is in test/diagnostic mode.
-It determines whether the pixel data is latched into the test registers in the rising or falling edge of R7.
-(See "Test Diagnostics"
+This bit determines whether the pixel data is latched into the test registers on the rising or falling edge of R7, see "Test Diagnostics" section in Appendix 3.

-IPLL Trigger Control (CR21)
+I{PLL} Trigger Control (CR21)

-This bit specifies whether the $I{\text{PLL}}$ output is triggered from BLANK or SYNC.
+This bit specifies whether the I{PLL} output is triggered from BLANK or SYNC.